Meeds was the representative for Washington’s 2nd congressional district and was a Democrat. He served from 1965 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Meeds is shown as a purple triangle. (analysis methodology)
+Meeds is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Meeds sponsored bills primarily in these issue areas:

 Native Americans (18%) Public Lands and Natural Resources (18%) Labor and Employment (16%) Government Operations and Politics (12%) Water Resources Development (10%) Agriculture and Food (9%) Education (9%) Health (7%)